traced-fabric/core/README.md

 # Traced Fabric / core

-Allows any given JS json-like objects to be tracked.
+This feature allows any given JavaScript JSON-like objects to be tracked.
 The changes of the tracked object can then be applied to other objects with the same initial state.

 ## 📦 Installation